-At the University, all publicly available information received from state Sex Offender Registry offices will be maintained by NUPD.
+At the University, all publicly available information received from state Sex Offender Registry offices will be maintained by the NUPD.
 Any member of the public who is at least 18 years of age or older may request sex offender information.
 The information will be provided to any person who is seeking the information for his/her own protection, for the protection of a child under the age of 18, or for the protection of another person for whom the requesting person has responsibility, care, or custody.
 Information concerning an individual enrolled in, employed by, or undertaking a vocation at the University who is required to register as a sex offender may be obtained by appearing in person at the NUPD and asking to review the registered sex offender log.

-For further information concerning the crimes for which convicted offenders must register, or regarding additional access to records of registered sex offenders, contact the Washington Association of Sheriffs and

-Police Chiefs at 360.486.2419, or via the website at http://www.sheriffalerts.com/cap_main.php?office=54528.
+For further information concerning the crimes for which convicted offenders must register, or regarding additional access to records of registered sex offenders, contact the Virginia Sex Offender and Crimes Against Minors Registry via the internet at https://sex-offender.vsp.virginia.gov/sor/index.html.